vinotieno/BASIC-SQL-QUERIES-TO-ADVANCE-LEVEL/README.md

 - The "SELECT" keyword is used to specify the columns to be retrieved.
 - "FROM" keyword is used to specify the table from which the data is to be retrieved.

-## COMMANDS THAT CAN BE USED WITH THE SELECT COMAND ARE: (*), TOP 10*, DISTINCT, COUNT, AS, MAX, MIN, AVG
+## COMMANDS THAT CAN BE USED WITH THE SELECT COMAND ARE: asterisk (*), TOP 10*, DISTINCT, COUNT, AS, MAX, MIN, AVG

 ### *
 - The asterisk (*) is a wildcard character that represents all columns in the table.